normanormata/norma-normata/_pages/fg.md

 c.
 The presbytery shall be given the opportunity, at any congregational meeting at which withdrawal is being considered, to dissuade the congregation from withdrawing.

-## Chapter XVII
-Congregations without Pastors
+## Chapter XVII: Congregations without Pastors
 1. A congregation without a pastor shall continue to meet on the Lord's Day for the purpose of prayer, the singing of praises, and the hearing of the Word of God.
 When a minister or licentiate is not available the session shall be responsible for the conducting of services.
 A sermon or exhortation in accord with the standards of the Church shall be presented by reading, recording, or oral delivery to the congregation.

 2. The presbytery may supervise a church that is without a pastor through a ministerial advisor (cf. Chapter XIII, Section 6) or a committee.
 Such supervision includes cooperation with the session, or with any authorized committee of the particular church, in the supply of the pulpit and in the seeking and securing of a pastor.

 3. Under ordinary circumstances only ministers and licentiates of the Orthodox Presbyterian Church shall be employed as regular supplies in congregations without pastors.
 However, other ministers or licentiates may be employed as regular supplies upon approval of the presbytery.

-## Chapter XVIII
+## Chapter XVIII: Moderators
-Moderators
 1. In the judicatories of the church there shall be a moderator chosen from among its members as presiding officer so that business may be conducted with order and dispatch.

 2. The moderator is to be considered as possessing, by delegation from the whole body, all authority necessary for the preservation of order, for convening and adjourning the judicatory, and directing its operations according to the rules of the Church.
 The moderator of the presbytery as provided in Chapter XIV, Section 7, and the moderator of the previous general assembly as provided in Chapter XV, Section 5, of this Form of Government, shall be empowered to convene the judicatory before the ordinary time of meeting.

 3. If the moderator is a member of the body over which he presides, he may vote in all decisions of that body.

-## Chapter XIX
+## Chapter XIX: Clerks
-Clerks
 Every judicatory shall choose a clerk from among those who are or those eligible to be its members to serve for such a term as the judicatory may determine.
 It shall be the duty of the clerk to be accountable for the recording of the transactions, to preserve the records carefully, and to grant extracts from them whenever properly required; and such extracts under the hand of the clerk shall be considered as authentic vouchers of the facts which they declare, in any ecclesiastical judicatory and to every part of the Church.

-## Chapter XX
-Ordination and Installation
+## Chapter XX: Ordination and Installation
 1. It being manifest by the Word of God that no man ought to take upon himself the office of deacon, ruling elder, or minister, the Scriptures declare that the church shall set men apart by solemn act for its service.

 2. Ordination is that act by which men are set apart to the offices of deacon, ruling elder, and minister.
 It is the church's solemn approval of and public attestation to a man's inward call, his gifts, and his calling by the church.